nolan-h-hamilton/ROCCO/README.md

 ## Main Scripts
 ### `ROCCO.py`
 `ROCCO.py` calls `ROCCO_chrom.py` for each chromosome specified in a CSV file--see [`params.csv`](https://github.com/nolan-h-hamilton/ROCCO/blob/main/params.csv)  or [`demo_params.csv`](https://github.com/nolan-h-hamilton/ROCCO/blob/main/demo_files/demo_params.csv) for syntax.
-For any `NULL` entries in this file, the corresponding genome-wide parameter value given in the table below will be used.
+For any `NULL` entries in this file, the corresponding parameter value given in the table below is used.

-Optionally, the budget parameter for each chromosome can be inferred as a function of read density---see `est_budgets.py`.
+Note, the budget parameter for each chromosome can be inferred as a function of read density---see `est_budgets.py`.

 | **Parameter**                                 	| **Description**                                                                                                                                                                                                                                                                                            	| **Default**                                                                    	|